 22. Catch some bands at the Engine Shed

 Lincoln’s premier live music venue, the Engine Shed, is run by the University of Lincoln Students’ Union and located on campus close to the city centre.
 Like Lincoln Drill Hall, the venue takes its name from the building’s previous purpose; a locomotive storage facility.
 After a major renovation, the Engine Shed opened in its new gig-venue form in 2006.

-23. See live local music at The Blue Room
+23. See live local theatre and music at The Blue Room

 If smaller, intimate venues are more your thing, then you should check out The Blue Room in Lincoln.
 Run by the city’s own Stokes Tea & Coffee, this funky performance hall occupies an airy space above the Lawn Café in the Cathedral Quarter.